Review Requirements Documents

 Document Sections

 You can structure requirements into document sections with a tree hierarchy.
-Document sections are numbered automatically for document objects with the heading attribute set or for document objects with at least one child.
-See Move Objects for more information on how to organize requirements into document sections.
+Document sections containing children are numbered automatically similarly as in MS Word.
+For instance, a section at the first level gets number "1" and its sub-section at the second level gets number "1.1".
+See Move Objects for more information on how to organize document objects into sections.

 ID Column